Get the facts

 The theft of a mobile phone and selling it onto someone else is a serious crime.
 So is the false reporting of a mobile phone being stolen so that you can claim on the insurance.

 Never buy or accept a mobile phone that you believe may be stolen.
+If the price is too good to be true, it probably is.
 This could get you arrested and result in a criminal record.

 For more information and advice on how to stay safe, remember you can speak to your Safer Schools officer.
 If you have any information about a crime but feel unable to speak to the police, you can call the Crimestoppers charity anonymously on 0800 555 111.